 And yet, you may at some point need to get one if you are applying for a life insurance policy.
-To better understand why, and what you can expect, we asked our trusted Haven Life Operations team a few questions.
+To better understand why, and what you can expect, we asked our trusted Haven Life Customer Success team a few questions.
 (The experience turned out to be relatively painless for everybody.)
 Their answers are below.

 Why is a blood test necessary for a life insurance medical exam?

 Depending on your results, you may be able to qualify for one of an insurers’ best underwriting rate classes.
-For the best results (and the lowest premiums), you’ll generally want to fall into the following groups:
+For the best results (and the lowest life insurance premiums), you’ll generally want to fall into the following groups: